 Following the I-method mechanism in \cite{CKSTT}, the second part of the proof deals with the analysis of the energy increment of the modified equation.
-To this end, a typical strategy to follow is that one dyadically decomposes all the functions in the change of energy, then proceeds the analysis in different localized frequency scenarios, and at the end sums all the decomposed frequencies back to the original form.
+A typical strategy to follow is that one dyadically decomposes all the functions in the change of energy, then proceeds the analysis in different localized frequency scenarios, and in the end sums all the decomposed frequencies back to the original form.
 In order to sum up all the decomposed functions in frequencies, we require a good control on the highest frequency, whose range is usually governed by the Fourier convolution theorem.
 However, such nice control in the highest frequency does not hold on the disk due to different format of eigenfunctions of the radial Dirichlet Laplacian.
 Hence a different analysis is needed.
 Instead of the dyadic decomposition, we make a finer and delicate decomposition on frequencies, which allows us to observe a very weak interaction between functions localized in uncomparable frequencies.
 Fortunately, this treatment fulfills the role of convolution theorem and allows to sum the frequency localized functions in a proper way, which is presented in \eqref{eq BGT2}.

-In the last part, we iterate the local theory obtained in the first part, hence globalize the solution.
-It should be noted that in this argument, to make the iteration work, we need to guarantee that the accumulated energy increment does not surpass the size of the initial energy of the modified initial data, which ensures that the initial setup remains the same in the next iteration.
+At last, we iterate the local theory obtained in the first part, hence obtain the global solution.
+It should be noted that in this argument, to make the iteration work, we need to guarantee that the accumulated energy increment does not surpass the size of the initial energy of the modified initial datum, which ensures that the initial setup remains the same in the next iteration.
 As a byproduct of the method, one obtains that the global solutions satisfy polynomial-in-time bounds.